helenguo25/Dynamic_Network_Diffusion/README.txt

-Last Modified by: Suzanne S. Sindi
+Last Modified by: Helen Guo
-Date: Sept 8, 2018
+Date: May 18, 2929

-This README file documents the Parasite Simulations.
+This README file documents the Infection Simulations.
 It contains two
 sections:

-Section 1: How to Run the Parasite Model
+Section 1: How to Run the Infection Model
 Section 2: Documentation of the Output Files Produced

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-% Section 1: How to Run the Parasite Model %
+% Section 1: How to Run the Infection Model %
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-There are two *M files associated with the parasite model.
+There are two *M files associated with the infection model.

 - simplifiedDriver.m
-- simplifiedParasiteModel.m
+- simplifiedInfectionModel.m

-There are several dependencies these codes have and all of them are (together with these files) in our shared dropbox:

-WAMB2017_Ectoparasites/Papers/SimulationPaper2/MatlabCode

 For simplicity, to run the code you need only change parameters in Part 1 and Part 2 of the "simplifiedDriver.m" script.